CLICK IMAGE TO ENLARGE

 I develop concept drawings and Rhino 3D renderings for most installations.
 They visualize my intent for the particular work.
 They are often displayed with the installation.

-Concept drawing and Rhino 3D renderings of a proposed 35' wall installation for the Rodning Gallery in the Mobile Art Museum, Mobile, AL. The installation is composed of repirposed lumber, and suspended memory objects throughout the interior.
-The lighting scheme will be neon and red LED lights.
-The exhibition opens December, 2018 and runs through 2019.
+A wall installation for the Rodning Gallery in the Mobile Museum of Art, Mobile, AL. The installation is composed of re-purposed lumber, and suspended memory objects throughout the interior.
+The lighting scheme is neon and red LED lights.
+The exhibition opens December, 2018 and runs through November, 2019.

-CONCEPT RHINO 3D RENDERING: LIMINAL SHIP (OVERHEAD VIEW GALLERY B AND GALLERY C), PROPOSED INSTALLATION FOR THE ALEXANDER BREST MUSEUM AND GALLERY, JACKSONVILLE UNIVERSITY, JACKSONVILLE, FL, 2018
+LIMINAL SHIP, INSTALLATION FOR THE ALEXANDER BREST MUSEUM AND GALLERY, JACKSONVILLE UNIVERSITY, JACKSONVILLE, FL, 2018

 away (outdoor installation), lumber, wire, river detritus, 23'l x 8'h x 6'w, ships of the sea maritime museum, savannah, ga, 2018